nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       Use case resumes from step 5.

+* 4b.
+System detects a conflicting edit that will create an invalid fosterer.
+    * 4b1.
+System indicates the error and requests for Foster Manager to input a valid edit.
+    * 4b2.
+Foster Manager enters new command.

+      Steps 4b1 - 4b2 are repeated until the command entered is valid.

+      Use case resumes from step 5.

-**Use case: UC4 - Delete Fosterers**
+**Use case: UC5 - Delete Fosterers**

 **MSS**

 1. Foster Manager lists fosterers (UC2).
 2. Foster Manager requests to delete fosterers referenced by their index shown in the list.
 3. System deletes selected fosterers.
-4. System displays updated list of fosterers.
+4. System displays the updated list of fosterers.

    Use case ends.

 **Extensions**

 * 2a.
-The displayed list is empty.
+System detects invalid indices.
     * 2a1.
-System indicates error as there are no fosterers to delete.

-    Use case ends.

-* 2b.
-System detects invalid indices.
-    * 2b1.
 System indicates the error and requests for valid indices.
-    * 2b2.
+    * 2a2.
 Foster Manager enters new command.

-      Steps 2b1 - 2b2 are repeated until all entered indices are valid.
+      Steps 2a1 - 2a2 are repeated until all entered indices are valid.

       Use case resumes from step 3.

-**Use case: UC5 - Sort List Of Fosterers**
+**Use case: UC6 - Sort List Of Fosterers**

 **MSS**